pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: 8**

-   The number of bytes that the Link Layer (CAN layer) can transport.
-This value defines the size of the outputed messages and can be any positive integer between 4 and 255.
+   The maximum number of bytes that the Link Layer (CAN layer) can transport.
+In other words, the biggest number of data bytes possible in a single CAN message.
-   It not only change the length of the data inside a transmitted CAN message, but will also affect the Data Length Code (DLC) of it.

-   - If ``tx_data_length`` is between 4 and 8, the message dlc property will be equal to ``tx_data_length``
-   - If ``tx_data_length`` is a valid CAN FD length (12, 16, 20, 24, 32, 48, 64) a CAN FD DLC will be used (respectively 9,10,11,12,13,14,15)
-   - If ``tx_data_length`` is a non-standard value, the DLC will be set to ``None``
+   Valid values are : 8, 12, 16, 20, 24, 32, 48, 64.

+   When a value greater than 8 is used, CanMessage transmitted by the TransportLayer will have the property ``is_fd`` set to ``True``

-   This parameter was formely ``ll_data_length`` but has been renamed to explicitly indicate that it affects transmitted messages only.
+   This parameter was formely named ``ll_data_length`` but has been renamed to explicitly indicate that it affects transmitted messages only.

 .. _param_squash_stmin_requirement: